 The same point that applies to your interview applies to your portfolio.
 Update it, tighten it up and bring it along in case your interviewer wants to refer to it.
 Follow our tips for creating a great portfolio here.

-For more advice and tips from the experts, as well as sources of inspiration, you'll find all our career related articles listed here.
+For more advice and tips from the experts, as well as sources of inspiration, you'll find all our career related articles listed here. and you can join our LinkedIn Group.
 Best of luck, and let us know when you get that promotion!

 Illustrations: Sweaty Eskimo

 Liked this?
 Read these!

 - The designer's guide to working from home